SaiNikhithaVemana/VSD-IAT-WORKSHOP/README.md

 Tools Used: OpenLane, Yosys, OpenROAD, Magic

-This repository contains the physical design and verification artifacts for RISC-V core,implemented using the SkyWater 130nm(sky130) open-source process design kit(PDK) and the OpenLane automated flow.
+This repository contains the physical design and verification artifacts for RISC-V core,implemented using the SkyWater 130nm(sky130) open-source process design kit(PDK) and the OpenLane automated flow.During this project, I've implemented the complete ASIC flow

 1.Synthesis